Who We Are

 LCO, the Lac Courte Oreilles reservation is located near Hayward, Wisconsin which is located 70 miles South of Superior/Duluth, 133 miles East of Minneapolis/St. Paul and 50 South of Ashland, WI.

-The goal of the Women and Water Coming Together Symposium is to bring over 5,000 women together to empower them so they can stand up for clean water laws for future life to come.
+The goal of the WWCTS is to bring over 5,000 women together to empower them so they can stand up for clean water laws for future life to come.
 Currently we are building programs, writing letters to donors and holding events to raise funds for this essential culturally designed program.

 We welcome your input and ideas and your support as well to make this a successful healing event for all life.
+Please write us at: AAI P.O.
+Box 444, Hayward, WI.
+You can also find us on Facebook at: Abiinooji Aki, Inc. and Women & Water Coming Together Symposium.

 LCO, the Lac Courte Oreilles reservation is located near Hayward, Wisconsin which is located 70 miles South of Superior/Duluth, 133 miles East of Minneapolis/St. Paul and 50 South of Ashland, WI.

-The goal of the Women and Water Coming Together Symposium is to bring over 5,000 women together to empower them so they can stand up for clean water laws for future life to come.
+The goal of the WWCTS is to bring over 5,000 women together to empower them so they can stand up for clean water laws for future life to come.
 Currently we are building programs, writing letters to donors and holding events to raise funds for this essential culturally designed program.

 We welcome your input and ideas and your support as well to make this a successful healing event for all life.
+Please write us at: AAI P.O.
+Box 444, Hayward, WI.
+You can also find us on Facebook at: Abiinooji Aki, Inc. and Women & Water Coming Together Symposium.

 Abiinooji Aki, Board of Directors